mlabarre/crypto-dashboard/README.md

 This project helps me manage my cryptocurrency transactions a little more efficiently.

-I developed it in less than a week for my personal needs and the code certainly shows :)
-I have since enhanced it with other features.

 It's really an unpretentious tool but if it can help others....

 In addition to this project, my other crypto-updater project will be necessary to obtain the latest crypto prices using the coingecko APIs.
 These are the only internet access.